machineagency/science-jubilee/.github/pull_request_template.md

 <!--
-  Thanks for contibuting!
+  Thanks for contributing!
 Please use this pull request (PR) template.

  In the description field of this PR, tag the issue you are fixing (e.g. #XXXX).
 If this PR addresses the issue but doesn't completely resolve it (ie the issue should remain open after your PR is merged), please say so.-->